fastify/fastify-response-validation/README.md

   responseValidation: false
 })
 ```

-Or you can disable a specific route with the same option:
+Alternatively, you can disable a specific route with the same option:
 ```js
 fastify.route({
   method: 'GET',